freon4dsl/Freon4dsl/packages/core-svelte/src/lib/components/TDD_tests.md

 ## Action box specifics

-- [ ] choose an action option from dropdown
+- [x] choose an action option from dropdown
   => action executes, text is cleared if that is intended

-- [ ] auto-match path for action box regular expression
-  => correct action executes immediately
+- [ ] auto-match path for action box regular expression  TODO => correct action executes immediately

-- [ ] after action execution by regex or dropdown choice
-  => no double execution on focusout or Enter
+- [ ] after action execution by regex or dropdown choice TODO => no double execution on focusout or Enter

 ## Stability / no weirdness

-- [ ] rapidly type and move caret left/right
+- [x] rapidly type and move caret left/right
   => no crashes, no stale dropdown state

-- [ ] open and close dropdown repeatedly
+- [x] open and close dropdown repeatedly
   => no crashes, no duplicate listeners

-- [ ] click option with mouse several times in different sessions
+- [x] click option with mouse several times in different sessions
   => no double execution, no focus glitches

-- [ ] test any "no selection available" case
+- [ ] test any "no selection available" case  TODO
   => component stays stable and does not crash :-)